-In accordance with the April 24, 2020 Order, issued by The Honorable Dolly M. Gee of The United States District Court for the Central District of California, the undersigned ORR Juvenile Coordinator, Aurora Miranda-Maese, has filed monthly reports during the pendency of the national health emergency related to the COVID-19 pandemic.
-The reports addressed the six Court ordered topics and additional requirements as directed by the Court.
+In accordance with the April 24, 2020 Order, issued by The Honorable Dolly M. Gee of The United States District Court for the Central District of California, the undersigned ORR Juvenile Coordinator, Aurora Miranda-Maese, has filed monthly interim reports during the pendency of the national health emergency related to the COVID-19 pandemic.
+The reports addressed the six original Court ordered topics and additional requirements as directed by the Court.
 At the May 7, 2021 status hearing, the Court issued a new Order, which modified the ORR Juvenile Coordinator's report to include topics as detailed by the Court below.
-At the last Court hearing on August 6, 2021, the Court ordered the same topics for reporting as in the Court's previous Order, with some additional topics added for this report.
-This report covers the period from July 22, 2021 to August 31, 2021, with some sections detailing information as of August 22, 2021.
+At the last Court hearing on September 17, 2021, the Court ordered the same topics for reporting as in the Court's previous Order, with some additional topics added for this report.
+This report covers the period from September 1, 2021 to October 15, 2021.